dsohk/rancher-devsecops-workshop/docs/part-1.md

 -rw-r--r-- 1 ec2-user users  109 Aug 26 00:36 /home/ec2-user/mysonarqube.txt
 ```

-Congratulations!
 With this, we are ready to move to the [Step 2 - Build Your First Jenkins](part-2.md)